USEPA/WNTR/documentation/hydraulics.rst

 If these options do not cover user specific needs, then the water network model would need to be recreated between simulations or reset by hand.
+Note that when using the EpanetSimulator, the model is reset each time it is used in a simulation.